-CIP Integration - Staff work internally to integrate with existing and new processes to ensure the CIP is a living tool and stays relevant for the agency.
+CIP Update and Integration Process - Staff work internally to integrate existing and new processes.
 This includes on-boarding new projects, updating existing projects and collecting additional information to improve future iteration of the CIP.
+Projects can be added at any time throughout the year to ensure continuous relevance of the CIP for Caltrain, its funding partners, and local communities.
+This flexibility applies to both Caltrain-sponsored projects and local or regional initiatives that require Caltrain's involvement.

-Next Steps - Staff are presenting to the Local Policy Makers Group (LPMG) in October.
-As this is an informational item, staff will come back next month for the adoption of the CIP and delegation of authority to regularly update the appendices.
-Once adopted, the CIP will be used to develop a strategic funding plan.
-The strategic funding plan will provide the framework for long-term funding strategy discussions with Caltrain's funding partners.
+Next Steps - Once adopted, the CIP will be used to develop a strategic funding plan.
+This plan will outline the framework for long-term funding strategy discussions with Caltrain's funding partners.
 As Caltrain policies are updated and developed they will be reflected in the CIP, including the Access Policy, Adopted Service Vision, and Transit-Oriented Development Policy.

-In parallel, staff are actively working on the development of the 4-Year Rolling Program and to prepare for engagement with the member agencies regarding funding allocation.
-The Rolling-Program outlines the projects that Caltrain has the capacity to deliver and is developed alongside a renewed Capital Budget Process.
+Simultaneously, staff is developing the 4-Year Rolling Program and preparing for engagement with Caltrain's member agencies regarding funding allocation.
+The Rolling-Program outlines the projects Caltrain has the funding and organizational capacity to deliver, and staff are developing it alongside the FY2026-2027 Capital Budget.
 Staff plan to bring an informational item on the 4-Year Rolling Program in early 2025.